Extending Matchgate Simulation Methods to Universal Quantum Circuits: Extension to non-matchgates

 \section{Extension to non-matchgates}

-We now extend the Pauli-basis simulation method to include non-matchgates.
-To do this, we consider how non-matchgates transform elements of a linear span $\mathcal{L}_{n}^{(k)}$ and deduce the structure of the corresponding linear operator $R:$ $\mathcal{L}_{n} \rightarrow \mathcal{L}_{n}$.
-Specifically, we analyse the transformations induced by \textit{non-Gaussian} operations, that is, those generated by elements of $L_{n}^{(d)}$ with $d \neq 2$.
-What we find is that the application of such an operation induces transformations across \textit{multiple} linear spans, causing the space in which the dynamics take place, if initially bounded as in the PI-SO setting, to grow deterministically.
-To relate non-Gaussian operations to quantum computation, we show that any gate $U^{(1)} \in U(2)$ and $U^{(2)} \in U(4)$ can be reduced to two specific types of non-Gaussian operation, namely, those generated by quartic and odd-degree elements of $L_{n}$ respectively.
-Hence, we see it is possible to characterise the transformation induced by any gate of practical relevance.
+We now consider how non-matchgates manifest in the context of the graded structure of the Pauli-operator basis.
+To do this, we consider how non-Gaussian operations (ie. those generated by $H \in \mathcal{L}_{n}^{(d)}$ with $d \neq 2$) transform elements of a linear span $\mathcal{L}_{n}^{(k)}$ under conjugation.
+From this, we can deduce the structure of the corresponding super-operator $R:$ $\mathcal{C}_{2n} \rightarrow \mathcal{C}_{2n}$.
+What we find is that the application of such an operation induce transformations across \textit{multiple} linear spans.
+This leads to a predictable increase in the Pauli rank of the measurement operator vector, allowing us to quantify the computational cost of simulating non-Gaussian operations.
+To relate non-Gaussian operations to unitary gates, we show that any single and two qubit gate: $U^{(1)} \in U(2)$ and $U^{(2)} \in U(4)$ respectively, can be reduced to two specific types of non-Gaussian operation.
+Namely, those operations generate odd-degree ad quartic elements of $L_{n}$ respectively.
+We can hence characterise the classical cost of simulating any gate of practical relevance in terms of its effect on the Pauli rank of a simulation.